Aeroluna/LunaCoopMod/README.md

 - Reworked Wrathwalker attack to hitscan instead of a projectile.

 Prevents situations where all your Wrathwalkers mega overkill one unit.
-Unsuprisingly makes Wrathwalkers much stronger against smaller units, especially with P1.
+Unsuprisingly makes Wrathwalkers significantly stronger against smaller units, especially with P1.

 - Fixed Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.
 - Restored missing beam effect on Ascendant's Psionic Orb.

+A few visual fixes/changes.

 ## Stukov